pravega/pravega/documentation/src/docs/controller-service.md

 We currently have two concrete implementations of the Stream store
 interface: _in-memory_ and _pravega_tables_ backed stores.
 The Pravega tables implementation is intended for production while in memory implementation is for demo and testing purposes and does not provide any durability.
-The Pravega tables store based implementation stores the Stream metadata in Pravega Table segments as key value pairs and is retrieved by Stream metadata store and cached for efficient lookups.
-Pravega Table segments will henceforth be refered to as tables.
-This should not be confused with KeyValue tables which is a higher level abstraction built over Table segments.
+The Pravega tables store based implementation stores the Stream metadata in Pravega Table Segments as key value pairs and is retrieved by Stream metadata store and cached for efficient lookups.
+Pravega Table Segments will henceforth be refered to as tables.
+This should not be confused with KeyValue tables which is a higher level abstraction built over Table Segments.

 The Pravega tables based implementation relies on compare and swap conditional updates capability of Pravega tables and relies on optimistic concurrency to perform updates and handles conditional update failures.
 The metadata is organized in various tables starting with information about scopes and then dedicated tables for each Stream in a scope.
 For each Pravega Stream its metadata is organized into two classes of tables namely Stream metadata Table and Stream transactions tables.
-Stream metadata includes information about Stream configuration, state, epochs, segments and information and information related to any ongoing workflows on the Stream.
+Stream metadata includes information about Stream configuration, state, epochs, Segments and information and information related to any ongoing workflows on the Stream.

 Queries
-against this metadata include, but not limited to, querying Segment sets that form the Stream at different points in time, Segment specific information, Segment predecessors and successors and additional information about segments like their whether they are open or sealed, whether they are hot or cold and the size of data when they were sealed.
+against this metadata include, but not limited to, querying Segment sets that form the Stream at different points in time, Segment specific information, Segment predecessors and successors and additional information about Segments like their whether they are open or sealed, whether they are hot or cold and the size of data when they were sealed.
 Refer to [Stream metadata](https://github.com/pravega/pravega/blob/master/controller/src/main/java/io/pravega/controller/store/stream/StreamMetadataStore.java) interface for details about API exposed by Stream metadata store.

 ### Stream Metadata